szymondembkowski/szymondembkowski/README.md

 I'm an aspiring full-stack developer focusing on Java backend and modern frontend technologies.
 Eager to grow my skills in writing maintainable and well-structured code, building scalable systems, and learning through real projects.

+I'm currently working as a **game tester**, which helps me develop attention to detail and strong problem-solving skills — qualities I bring to my journey as a developer.

 ---

 ## 🛠 Tech Stack & Tools